honeycombio/honeycomb-opentelemetry-web/README.md

 This wrapper is at least as stable as OpenTelemetry, because it is backwards-compatible as we update it to the latest OpenTelemetry versions, semantic conventions, and recommended practices.

 We test this library, with its combination of OpenTelemetry dependencies, so that you can be confident that upgrades will work.
+It is tested with the latest versions of Chrome, Firefox, and Safari.

 This project provides a convenient distribution of all the code required to get traces from the browser.
 No package manager is required. (note: maybe not in alpha)